nnellans/terraform-guide/README.md

   }
   ```
 - So, if your var.Set or var.Map has 5 entries, then you'll get 5 different copies of that Resource
 - List variables are NOT supported in Resource Block `for_each`.
-You must convert a List to a Set variable:  `for_each = toset(var.List)`
+You must convert a List variable to a Set variable:  `for_each = toset(var.List)`
 - `for_each` must reference hardcoded values, variables, data sources, and lists.
-  - It can NOT reference a value that needs to be computed
+It can NOT reference a value that needs to be computed
 - When you specify the `for_each` parameter on a resource, then you can use new variables inside that resource:  `each.key` and `each.value`
   - For a Set variable:
     - `each.key` and `each.value` are both set to the current item in the Set
-    - Typically, you would just use `each.value` here
+    - Typically, you would just use `each.value`
   - For a Map variable:
     - `each.key` = the key of the current item in the Map
     - `each.value` = the value of the current item in the Map
 - When you use `for_each` on a resource, the resource now becomes a Map
-  - To reference a single instance of the resource created by `for_each`:  `azurerm_storage.someName[key].id`
+  - To reference a single instance of the resource created by for_each:  `azurerm_storage.someName[key].id`

-### Benefit 1:  You can now delete an instance from the middle of the set/map without any trouble.
+### Benefit 1:  You can now delete an instance from the middle of the set/map without any trouble
-- Since the resource is now considered a Map, deleting from the middle will no longer affect items further down the chain.
+- Since the resource is now considered a Map, deleting from the middle will no longer affect items further down the chain

 ### Benefit 2:  You can now use for_each inside of an inline block in a resource, by using a dynamic block
 ```terraform